codingforpleasure/customized-workspace/Ubuntu/useful-resources/numpy.md

 ## Inserting data

-the second arguemnt defines the index or indices before which `values` is inserted.

 ```python
 np.insert([1,23,45,9,100], list(range(2,6, 2)), 2)
 ```

+* The second arguemnt defines the index or indices before which `values` is inserted.

 **output is:**